ocean-tracking-network/node-manager-training/_episodes/04_workflow_gitlab_dbeaver.md

 ### Creating GitLab issues

 By choosing the **New Issue** button in the top-right of your screen, you will be taken to a new, blank, issue form.
-To fill out the fields you will need to do the following:
+You will need to fill out the following fields:

 - Title: Write the project name/code, the type of data submitted, and the submission date, this makes the ticket searchable in the future (eg: `HFX tag metadata 2022-02`)
-- Type: No need to edit this field, should be type `Issue`.
+- Type: Should be type `Issue`.
+- Description:
-- Description: **1)** There are pre-made *Templates* to choose from here, using the drop down menu.
+    * There are pre-made *Templates* to choose from here, using the drop down menu.
 Ensure you choose the relevant checklist for the type of data that was submitted (eg: `Tag_metadata`).
-This will populate the large description field! **2)** Ensure you include the link to the submitted data file
+This will populate the large description field!
-OR use the `Attach a file` option to attach a copy of the submitted data file to the issue.
+    * Ensure you include the link to the submitted data file OR use the `Attach a file` option to attach a copy of the submitted data file to the issue.
-- Assignee: Assign to yourself if this is a task for you, or to anyone else who you would like to delegate to
+- Assignee: Assign to yourself if this is a task for you, or to anyone else to whom you want to delegate.
 - Milestone: These are the upcoming Data Push dates.
 You should choose the nearest future PUSH date as the Milestone for this issue.
 - Labels: This is for your reference - choose a label that will help you remember what stage of processing this issue is in.
 Some common examples include `Needs QC`, `Waiting for Metadata`, `Waiting for VRLs`, `Request PI Clarification` etc. You can create new labels at any time to help sort your tickets.

-Now, with all information completed, you can select **Create Issue**.
+With the above information supplied, you can click the **Create Issue** button.

 ### Using GitLab to track progress

 As you approach the deadline for data-loading, before a data PUSH, you should begin to work on your Issues which fall under that Milestone.
 When you open an issue, you will be able to see the remaining tasks to properly load/process that data along with the name of the OTN Nodebook you should use to complete each task.

 Keep GitLab open in your browser as you work through the relevant Nodebooks.
-You should check-off the tasks as you complete them, and insert any comments you have into the bottom of the ticket.
-Comments can include error messages from the Nodebook, questions you have for the researcher, any re-formatting required, etc. At any time you can change the `Labels` on the issue, to help you remember the issue's status at-a-glance.
+You should check off the tasks as you complete them, and insert any comments you have into the bottom of the ticket.
+Comments can include error messages from the Nodebook, questions you have for the researcher, any re-formatting required, etc. At any time you can change the Labels on the issue, to help you remember the issue's status at a glance.

 Once you are done for the day, you'll be able to come back and see exactly where you left off, thanks to the checklist!

 You can tag anyone from the OTN Data Team in your GitLab issue (using the `@NAME` syntax).
 We will be notified via email to come and check out the Issue and answer any questions that have been commented.

 Once you have completed all the tasks in the template, you can edit the `Assignee` value in the top-right corner, and assign to someone from OTN's Database team (currently, Angela or Yinghuan).
 They will complete the final verification of the data, and close the issue when completed.
-At this time, you can change to the `Verify` issue label, or something similar, to help visually "mark it off" your issue list on the main page.
+At this time, you can change the issue Label to `Verify`, or something similar, to help visually "mark it off" your issue list on the main page.

 ## GitLab practice